 In the diocesan territory, the population is 1,377,780 at the end of 2016.
 Most of them are ethnic Japanese.
 There are also 10,979 non-Japanese people, according to the Immigration Bureau of Japan.

 The territory also has many languages/dialects.

 Sulpician Father Mitsuaki Takami, appointed auxiliary bishop of Nagasaki by Pope John Paul II on Feb.
-7, 2002, was ordained Bishop in Nagasaki at the Cathedral on April 29.
+7, 2002, was ordained bishop in Nagasaki.

 Archbishop Shimamoto died Aug.
 31, 2002.
 On October 17, 2003, Pope John Paul II appointed Auxiliary Bishop Takami as the archbishop of Nagasaki.
-Archbishop-elect Takami was installed in the see on Dec.
+Archbishop-elect Takami was installed on Dec.
 14, 2003.
-(Catholic Bishops' Conference of Japan, 2010)

 Airplanes, railways, buses and ships are modes of transportation in the area.

-Throughout Japan, literacy is 99 percent according to Central Intelligence Agency, USA, in 2010.
+Throughout Japan, literacy is 99 percent according to Central Intelligence Agency, US, in 2010.